-The Board also took into view the contents of the letter dated 2nd September, 2015 addressed by the Respondent to the incoming auditor S.N. & Associates, as under:

-"This is to inform you that your appointment as auditors is strictly unlawful".
+The Board also took into view the contents of the letter dated 2nd September, 2015 addressed by the Respondent to the incoming auditor S.N & Associates, as under: "This is to inform you that your appointment as auditors is strictly unlawful".

 10. The Board also noted that the new auditor resigned from the position of the auditor of the Complainant Company with effect from 23rd September 2015.
 Upon perusal of the contents of the aforesaid emails/letter, the Board was of the view that the tone and tenor of such communication was clearly with an intent to threaten the incoming auditor.
-The Board was of the view that in case the Respondent was aggrieved of his removal / non-reappointment by the Complainant Company, he should have availed the appropriate legal remedy for the same instead of marking a copy of his communication with the incoming auditor to the Registrar of Companies, Delhi (ROC) and the Officers working in the Disciplinary Directorate of ICAI which clearly shows that it had been done with the motive of creating unnecessary and unwarranted pressure on the fellow professional not to accept statutory audit and further to make the clients go from pillar to post for appointment of auditors for their companies.
-The Board held that the conduct of the Respondent in dealing with his professional brothers and his client is certainly not in good taste and needs to be condemned.
+The Board was of the view that in case the Respondent was aggrieved of his removal/non-reappointment by the Complainant Company, he should have availed the appropriate legal remedy for the same instead of marking a copy of his communication with the incoming auditor to the officials of ICAI and the Registrar of Companies, Delhi (ROC) which clearly shows that it had been done with the motive of creating unnecessary and unwarranted pressure on the fellow professional not to accept statutory audit and further to make the clients go from pillar to post for appointment of auditors for their companies.
+The Board held that the conduct of the